Ryan Phillips: Montreal Alouettes

 Shortly after his release from BC, Phillips signed with the Montreal Alouettes on February 15, 2017.
 He dressed in two games for the Alouettes, recording eight tackles, but was released on July 16, 2017.

 Coaching career

 Following his playing career Ryan Phillips joined the BC Lions as a defensive backs coach.
 He remained in this role for two seasons.
-On December 15, 2021, the Lions announced they had re-signed Phillips to a contract extension for the 2022 CFL season, and had promoted him to defensive coordinator.
+On December 15, 2021, the Lions announced they had re-signed Phillips to a contract extension for the 2022 CFL season, and had promoted him to defensive coordinator, where he served in that capacity for three seasons.
+Following a head coach change for the 2025 season, he was named the team's secondary coach and pass game coordinator while Mike Benevides took over as defensive coordinator.

 Personal life

-In addition to being a professional football player, Phillips is a high school teacher in the Seattle school system during the off season.
+In addition to being a professional football player, Phillips is a high school teacher in the Seattle school system during the off-season.
 He has two sons, Ryan Jr. and Braylen, with his girlfriend, Fadhila.